Skip to content

 HTTP requests

-HTTP request injects are used to forge HTTP requests to a third party services in order to perform actions outside the platform (e.g. API call to an EDR).
+HTTP request injects are used to forge HTTP requests to third-party services in order to perform actions outside the platform (e.g. API call to an EDR).
 These injects enable the platform to communicate with external services, gather information, or trigger specific actions via HTTP protocols.

 HTTP requests GET, POST, and PUT, can be sent.
 The corresponding injects are named HTTP Request - \<request type>.